 They’re baaaaack.
 In less than 12 hours, our college kids will be returning home like laundry bag-laden swallows to Capistrano.
 Our living room will somehow absorb three waves of storage boxes, black trash bags full of clothing, boxes of shoes, and backpacks.
 The house will be full of noise again, the refrigerator empty, and the dishwasher in constant cycle.

 And for another summer, we will be looking at several months with young adults who have become accustomed to being independent, self-sufficient, and generally doing as they please.
 All of us will attempt to stuff the genies back in the bottle of rules and parental authority.
-They’re on their way, parents, so get ready now with some house rules for college students returning home.
+They’re on their way, parents, so get ready now with some house expectations and rules for college students returning home.

 Re-entry into the family home is an adjustment for everyone.
 My husband and I have been enjoying our parenting sabbatical and empty nest this year.
 And we’ve really adjusted—no, wholeheartedly embraced—our new freedom, flexible travel schedule, and clean home.
 Experience has taught us, however, that several things are necessary for everyone to come back together and actually enjoy each other’s company.
 Our college kids are young adults now.
 They aren’t in sixth grade anymore, and they are entitled to some latitude, privacy, and autonomy.

-Our House Rules for Students Returning Home from College:
+Rules for College Students Returning Home:

-1. You Get 48 Hours.
+1. You get 48 hours.

 Yes, you’re exhausted from studying, exams, living with other people and getting along with them.
 Yes, packing up a year’s worth of clothing bins, mattress protectors, and yoga mats without any help is very fatiguing.
 We are very proud of your effort and hard work.
 I’ve even made your favorite dessert to welcome you home and will wait on you hand and foot.
 You have two days to sleep, lie around, catch up on whatever season of “House of Cards” you’re watching.